Altai Krai: Politics

+In the regional parliament election held in 2016, the United Russia party received 44 seats; the A Just Russia party received 6; the Communist Party and Liberal Democratic Party received 8 each.

+In the State Duma of the 7th convocation (2016–2021), Altai Krai is represented by 10 deputies: Nikolai Gerasimenko, Victor Zobnev, Daniil Bessarabov, Oleg Bykov, Valery Yelykomov, Natalya Kuvshinova, Ivan Loor, and Alexander Prokopyev from United Russia; from A Just Russia – Alexander Terentyev; from the Communist Party – Sergey Shargunov.
+Two representatives of the region work in the Federation Council – Sergey Belousov and Alexander Karlin.

 List of chairpersons of the Altai Krai Legislative Assembly

 The chairperson of the Altai Krai Legislative Assembly is the presiding officer of that legislature.

 Office-holders

 Economy

 As of 2013 the Krai's largest enterprises were supermarket chain Maria-Ra, coke fuel producer Altai-Koks and rolling stock manufacturer Altaivagon.
-Evalar - a prominent dietary supplement manufacturer - is also located in Altai Krai.
+Evalar – a prominent dietary supplement manufacturer – is also located in Altai Krai.

 In January 2019, the average wage in Altai Krai was 23,941 RUB, which was an increase of 6.3% over the previous year.